zkytony/robotdev/movo/src/rbd_movo_action/rbd_movo_motor_skills/README.md

 Just keep trying until this skill successfully finishes.
 It should be a very quick skill to finish.
 So if it takes longer than 3 seconds, stop this skill, reset the Gripper opening position, and try again.

+**NOTE the gripper_verifier has been modifed to check if the gripper is moving at all.
+If not, then it will pass.**